Getting glaucoma diagnosis and treatment is vital to your health.

-Glaucoma is one of leading causes of blindness for people of 60.
-Glaucoma is characterized by increased internal eye pressure.
-If left untreated, this progressive & irreversible eye disease can lead to vision loss and eventually blindness.
+Glaucoma is one of the leading causes of blindness for people aged 60 and older.
+Increased internal eye pressure is glaucoma’s key characteristic.
+If left untreated, this progressive and irreversible eye disease can lead to vision loss and eventually blindness.

-The human eye requires fluid to maintain its moisture, chemical balance, & shape.
+The human eye requires fluid to maintain its moisture, chemical balance and shape.
 This fluid, called “aqueous humor,” creates a natural pressure inside the eye.
-Throughout the day, the intraocular pressure inside the eye will naturally fluctuate.
-When the internal eye pressure can’t go down, the shape of the eye distorts, which distorts the light focusing in the retina.
+Throughout the day, the intraocular pressure inside the eye naturally fluctuates.
+When the internal eye pressure can’t decrease, the shape of the eye distorts.
+In turn, this distorts the light focusing in the retina.

-This is usually caused by clogged canals in the eye that prevent this fluid from draining.
-As the lens proteins denature & degrade over time, specific environmental factors & physiological disorders can accelerate the deterioration of these healing mechanisms.
-These degraded proteins are what cause the clouded vision.
+The cause involves clogged canals in the eye that prevent this fluid from draining.
+As the lens proteins denature and degrade over time, specific environmental factors and physiological disorders can accelerate the deterioration of these healing mechanisms.
+These degraded proteins are what cause clouded vision.

-There are 2 main types of glaucoma, classified by the effect it has on the cornea:
+There are two main types of glaucoma.
+Optometrists classify each type per the effect it has on the cornea:

-- Open-angle: wide, open angle between iris & cornea
+- Open-angle: Wide, open angle between the iris and cornea

-Given the slow speed at which glaucoma develops, patients may not notice its onset.
-Sometimes the glare from bright lights or dulled colors of everyday life will be a clue that something might be wrong.
-Other times, it’ll be too late as the glaucoma advances too rapidly.
+Because glaucoma generally develops slowly, patients may not notice its onset.
+Sometimes glare from bright lights or dulled colors in everyday life are clues that something might be wrong.
+Other times, it’s too late because the glaucoma has advanced too rapidly.